 EV and hybrid sales reached a record 20% of US vehicle sales in 2024, but this growth was incentive-driven.
 Princeton analysis estimates that eliminating tax credits could reduce 2030 EV sales by 40%, but Elaris’s psychological data suggests the impact will be highly uneven across brands.

-Brands that understand psychological segmentation will thrive because they can:
+Brands that understand psychological segmentation can thrive because they can:

 • Target the most motivated segments rather than price-sensitive buyers